 The group is open to artists from all backgrounds and experiences and is a place to share thoughts, ideas and works in a non-judgemental and open environment.
 The group is inclusive, built on the notion of sharing, not competing.

-Opportunity to present works at groups is done by application (it’s open to all) and we limit to artist presentations to 2 per event.
-If it’s your first time attending then we ask that you wait until the second visit to ask to present any work or ideas.
-There is never any pressure to present or give feedback, everyone is welcome to simply attend and be a part of a creative group.
+Opportunity to present works at groups is done by application (it’s open to all) and we limit artist presentations to 2 per event.
+The Hub is built on the spirit of reciprocity, so if you’re more likely to get a slot to share you have interacted with the network in some way.
+Signing up, then instantly demanding a sharing slot?
+Not cool.
+There is never any pressure to present or give feedback as a participant, everyone is welcome to simply attend and be a part of a creative group.